-Spring is likely to be warmer than normal across most the US, NOAA says
+Spring is likely to be warmer than normal across most of the US, NOAA says

 "Nearly every day, dangerous flooding occurs somewhere in the United States and widespread flooding is in the forecast for many states in the months ahead," said Ed Clark, director of NOAA's National Water Center in Tuscaloosa, Alabama.

-"The greatest risk for major and moderate flood conditions includes the upper and middle Mississippi River basins, the Missouri River basin and the Red River of the north," NOAA forecast.
+"The greatest risk for major and moderate flood conditions includes the upper and middle Mississippi River basins, the Missouri River basin and the Red River of the north," NOAA said.

 Already saturated ground is likely to lead to a high level of flooding across much of the central US.